javanibble/docker-cheat-sheet/docker-command-cheatsheet.md

 The Docker Engine acts as a client-server application with:

-* Client: A command line interface (CLI) client `docker`.
-* API: APIs which specify interfaces that programs can use to talk to and instruct the Docker daemon.
+* Client: The docker client (`docker`) is used by the user to interact with docker and sends the commands to the docker daemon.
+* API: The docker API interacts with the docker daemon.
-* Server: A server with a long-running daemon process called `dockerd` (docker daemon).
+* Server: The docker server has a long-running daemon process called `dockerd` (docker daemon).
 It relies on a OCI compliant runtime (invoked via the `containerd` daemon) as its interface to the Linux kernel namespaces, cgroups, and SELinux.

-The container runtime consist of the following components:
+Other components within the docker architecture are:
 * `containerd` is the container daemon and was originally built as an integration point for OCI runtimes like runc.
 The container lifecycle management functionality was moved out of the docker daemon into the container daemon.  ([Reference](https://containerd.io/))
 * `runc` is the implementation for the OCI container runtime specification.
 It is a CLI tool for spawning and running containers according to the OCI specification. ([Reference](https://github.com/opencontainers/runc))
+* `shim` is used to decouple the daemons from the containers.

 **Open Container Initiative**